 - Whisk together the lime juice, scallions, garlic, cilantro, oil, red pepper flakes, coriander.

-- Pour the marinade over the steak, then add about a tablespoon of the fajita seasoning over both sides of the meat.
-Cover, and refrigerate for 8 to 12 hours, flipping a couple times.
+- Place the meat in a large dish, flat.
+Pour the marinade over the steak, cover, and refrigerate for 8 to 12 hours, flipping 1 or 2 times.

 - Prepare a medium-hot grill.

-- Remove the steak from the marinade and put on the hot grill.
+- Remove the steak from the marinade and liberally sprinkle the seasoning all over the meat.

-- Bring in the steak and cut into 1/4 inch strips.
+- Bring in the steak and cut into 1/4 inch strips against the grain.

-- Add the caramelized onions to the hot pan (be careful...it will sizzle loudly!)
+- Add the caramelized onions to the hot pan (be careful...they will sizzle!)